timthepost/tieto/dev-docs/snapsots-versioning.md

 docs/3b75fa10-3ffb-4d1d-8e1a-0b2c53d7baf7.md
 ```

-Then symlink to that UUID with a friendly name:
+Then (optionally) symlink to that UUID with a friendly name:

 ```
 docs/llama-3-intro.md -> 3b75fa10-3ffb-4d1d-8e1a-0b2c53d7baf7.md
 ```

 This prevents collisions and makes Git’s deduplication behave predictably when
 you archive or split repositories later.
+You can also use a KV store or something
+else to relate human -> uuid lookup, store symlinks in a whole other directory, or
+whatever makes sense for you.

 ---